Aaron Jones Player Prop Bets for the NFL Playoffs | Green Bay vs. San Francisco 1/22/2022

 Matchup vs. San Francisco

-- In his five career matchups against the 49ers, Jones averaged 55 rushing yards per game, 5.5 more yards than his over/under in Saturday's game.
+- Against the 49ers, Jones has averaged 55 rushing yards per game over his five career matchups, 2.5 more yards than his over/under in Saturday's game.

-- In two of five games versus the 49ers Jones has run for a touchdown.
-But he did not have multiple TDs in either of those games.
+- Jones has had a rushing touchdown in two games against the 49ers, but did not have multiple TDs in either of those games.

 - The 49ers give up 103.5 yards per game on the ground, the NFL's seventh-ranked rush defense.

-- The Packers are up against the NFL's 21st-ranked D when it comes to rushing TDs conceded (17 this season).
+- The Packers are up against the NFL's 21st-ranked defense when it comes to rushing TDs allowed (17 this season).

 Recent Performances